Cronulla: Commercial area

 The main shopping strip runs along Cronulla Street, which has been partly converted into a pedestrian mall known as Cronulla Plaza.
 It also extends along the Kingsway, Gerrale Street and other surrounding streets.
 Cronulla has developed a café culture, with some cafés and restaurants located along the North Cronulla foreshore and Cronulla Plaza.
 The suburb boasts a Rydges high-rise hotel, although tourists can choose from a variety of hotels, motels and serviced apartments.
-Cronulla has many restaurants, nightclubs, pubs and bars, as well as a brand-new Hoyts cinema that opened late-2020.
+Cronulla has many restaurants, pubs and bars, as well as a Hoyts cinema that opened late-2020.

 Transport

-Trains terminate at Cronulla railway station on the Cronulla branch of the Illawarra line, on the Sydney Trains network.
+Trains terminate at Cronulla railway station on the Cronulla branch of the Illawarra railway line, on the Sydney Trains network.
 Cronulla Tunnel Gallery is just north of the station, linking Cronulla Street to Tonkin Street.

-Cronulla and National Park Ferry Cruises runs passenger services around Port Hacking and a regular route between Cronulla and Bundeena, on the edge of the Royal National Park.
+Cronulla & National Park Ferry Cruises runs passenger services around Port Hacking and a regular route between Cronulla and Bundeena, on the edge of the Royal National Park.
 The Cronulla Ferry wharf sits on Gunnamatta Bay, beside Tonkin Park.

-Transdev NSW operates several bus routes that stop at Cronulla Railway Station.
-For full details of all bus services see Cronulla Station.
+U-Go Mobility operates several bus routes that stop at Cronulla Railway Station.
+For full details of all bus services see Cronulla station.